US stock indexes end mixed as Facebook parent company slumps

+Amazon slid 19% in after-hours trading after the retail giant issued an estimate for sales in the last quarter of the year came in well below analysts' forecasts.
+The stock fell 4.1% in regular trading before the release of its latest quarterly results.

-The Dow Jones Industrial Average rose 293 points, or 0.9%, to 32,132.
-Construction equipment maker Caterpillar jumped 8.2% and contributed greatly to the index's gains after it handily beat analysts’ third-quarter profit forecasts.
+Construction equipment maker Caterpillar jumped 7.7% after it handily beat analysts’ third-quarter profit forecasts.
+The big gain helped boost the 30-company Dow.

 “What you’re seeing is a little bit of relief,” said Megan Horneman, chief investment officer at Verdence Capital Advisors.
 “Earnings are not great but they’re not awful either.”

-The benchmark S&P 500 is still holding on to weekly gains and remains solidly on track to end October in the green.
+Excluding the Nasdaq, the major indexes are on pace for weekly gains.
+And the S&P 500 remains solidly on track to end October in the green.

 Earnings have been the big focus for Wall Street this week, but markets got some encouraging economic news Thursday as the government reported the U.S. economy returned to growth last quarter, expanding 2.6%.
 That marks a turnaround after the economy contracted during the first half of the year.